When Jehovah’s Witnesses Ask, “But Where Would I Go?”

 Acts of love can be found in the world outside of Jehovah’s Witnesses, no matter what they may claim otherwise.
 Remember the three men who died shielding their girlfriends during the “Dark Knight” shooting in Aurora, Colorado?
 Or what about this man, who sacrificed his life to push his disabled son out of the way of a speeding car?
 Four teachers sacrificed themselves to save their students during the shooting at Sandy Hook Elementary School.
 The list could go on.

 Love also doesn’t need to be so dramatic.
-People volunteer their time to work at soup kitchens, for organizations like Habitat for Humanity, the Red Cross, and so on.
+People volunteer their time to work at soup kitchens, for disaster relief, and so on.
 I’ve known many people outside the religion of Jehovah’s Witnesses who treat their families with love, some more so than those inside the religion.
 This argument, that Jehovah’s Witnesses are somehow special because they’re so “loving,” just doesn’t wash.

 The Real Answer

-When someone points out that you’re in an abusive relationship, your question should not be, “Yes, but, if I left, whom would I be with?”
+Here is the point to remember; When someone notes that you’re in an abusive relationship, your question should not be, “Yes, but, if I left, whom would I be with?”
 That’s not the point at all; for your own protection, safety, and health, you need to get out of that abusive relationship.
-You then need to take time to heal and rebuild your self-esteem and potentially your shattered life, and then the answer of what to do next or where to go will typically come to you after that.
-Once you’re out of an abusive relationship and can see it clearly for what it was and can heal the damage that was done to you, and once you’ve had time to move forward and think for yourself, you may then decide on how you want to build a new relationship, or if you want a new relationship at all.
+You then need to take time to heal and rebuild your self-esteem and potentially your shattered life, and then the answer of what to do next will typically come to you after that.
+Once you’re out of an abusive relationship and can see it clearly for what it was, and can heal the damage that was done to you, and once you’ve had time to move forward and think for yourself, you may then decide on how you want to build a new relationship, or if you want a new relationship at all.
 You can’t do that while you’re still in the relationship and are not allowed to explore your other options or even see how much you’re being controlled and abused.

-Many Jehovah’s Witnesses who have left have not given up their belief in Jesus or the bible; some turn to another Christian religion while some simply believe on their own.
-Other former JWs become agnostic, not certain of what they believe.
+Many Jehovah’s Witnesses who have left have not given up their belief in Jesus or the bible; some turn to another Christian religion, while some simply believe on their own.
+Other former Jehovah’s Witnesses become agnostic, not certain of what they believe.
 Others find that they’re spiritual, believing in something in the universe beyond us, but not necessarily religious.
-Still others are outright atheist, believing that this life is all there is and that there’s nothing after it.
+Still others are outright atheist, believing that this life is all there is, and that there’s nothing after it.